The Technology M&A Review: Poland

 The technology sector in Poland belongs to industries that have rapidly developed in recent years.
 Players in the Polish market have benefited from a steady growth of one of the biggest economies in the region, good availability of funding and well-educated employees.

 There have been several success stories of companies in particular subsectors of the technology industry, including e-commerce, software developers, game development studios, fintech, IT services and data centres, with a highlight among them being Allegro.
-This e-commerce platform was established in 1999, and was sold in 2017 by Naspers to a consortium of private equity funds including Cinven, Permira and Mid Europa Partners for an enterprise value of approximately €2,750 billion.
-Another notable example is CD Projekt, a game development studio listed on the Warsaw Stock Exchange whose current market capitalisation exceeds 38 billion zlotys (i.e., more than those of the biggest Polish financial institutions); data as at 16 September 2020.
+This e-commerce platform was established in 1999 and was sold in 2017 by Naspers to a consortium of private equity funds including Cinven, Permira and Mid Europa Partners for an enterprise value of approximately €2,750 billion.
+In 2020, Allegro made a debut on the Warsaw Stock Exchange; the most successful in the history of that stock exchange.

 Year in review